TotallyIllogical/CMSCTML/README.md

 CMSCTML
 =======

-Simple CMS that connects to a datgabas for my personal site
+Simple CMS that connects to a databas for my personal site